A Bipartisan Effort to Make Homeownership More Affordable

 The Housing Opportunity Through Modernization Act was hailed as a significant step towards eliminating barriers to safe, affordable mortgage credit for condominiums when it passed in July 2016.

-According to statistics, condominiums remain one of the most attainable and affordable options for first-time homeowners, minorities, and older residents.
+According to industry statistics, condominiums remain one of the most attainable and affordable options for first-time homeowners, minorities, and older residents.

-Senators Request Final Rule
+Members of Congress Request Final Rule

 In part, the Senators wrote: